underlost/gatsby-just-docs/README.md

 # Gatsby Just Docs

-A remake of Just the Docs, but for Gatsby, and supports MDX.

-This is a work in progress.
+A powerful MDX based authoring framework for building great documentation.

+## Motivation

+I wanted to set up a documentation site for a new project I've been working on.
+I wanted something modern, with a great design, that also supported MDX.
+Something that also had a grate styling framework to easily build new, beautiful looking components as needed.
+I loved the look of Just The Docs, but didnt like the limitations of Jekyll and regular markdown.
+As I started to port the theme over to [Gatsby](https://www.gatsbyjs.com/), I took the oppertunity to add new features, like better darkmode support, and PrismJS syntax highlight.

 ## Features

 - Write in MDX
 - Optional, realtime Search powered by [Algoria](https://www.algolia.com/)
 - Dark mode theme, with toggle functionality.
-Settings even persist through page refreshes!
+Settings even persist through page refresh!
 - Fully customizable CSS framework, useful for easily building out new components, with classes similar to Bootstrap.
 - Live code editor.
 Render react components for live editing!
 - Easy deployment on Netlify or with Docker.